Athira001/connect/README.md

  **A digital marketplace web app where users can browse, search, and purchase**

 - Show the product list with infinite scroll
-- User should be able filter.
+- User should be able to filter.
+- Support sorting
 - Support Keyword Search
 - Support tests

-Desktop view

 ### Following Design System
  we use the idea of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as a part of building a web page.